Structural Biology of Macromolecules and Interactions

-Our research in the Laboratory of Structural Biology is aimed at understanding the structure and function of biological macromolecules and their complexes, such as molecular machines and viruses.
-We strive to decipher basic principles in their assembly and evolution.
-Detailed mechanistic understanding of structures involved in disease is informing rational design of therapies.
-We are affiliated with the Institute of Biotechnology, Helsinki Institute of Life Science HiLIFE and the Molecular and Integrative Biosciences Research Programme at the Faculty of Biological and Environmental Sciences.
+Our research in the Laboratory of Structural Biology aims at understanding the structure and function of biological macromolecules and their complexes, such as those involved in cellular cargo transport, protein folding, cell-cell contacts and viral infection.
+We strive to decipher basic principles in their assembly and function by structural biology methods, notably cryogenic electron microscopy (cryo-EM).
+We are also actively developing computational data analysis and sample tagging and capture methods for cryo-EM.
+Detailed mechanistic understanding of proteins involved in disease is informing rational design of therapies.
+We are based in the Institute of Biotechnology, Helsinki Institute of Life Science HiLIFE.

-The Laboratory of Structural Biology, headed by Associate Professor Juha Huiskonen, was established in September 2017.
-The current and...
+The Laboratory of Structural Biology, headed by Professor Juha Huiskonen, was established in September 2017.
+The current and former...

-We have published over 60 articles in leading international journals.
-Here you can find out about our latest published research.
+We have published 70 articles in leading international journals including Nature and Cell.
+Here you can find out about our latest...

 Juha Huiskonen appointed as Director of Institute of Biotechnology at the University of Helsinki

 Huiskonen will assume the position in September and alongside his director duties continues structural biology research.

 Unveiling how the genome has condensed itself inside the virus